wavefrontHQ/docs/pages/doc/dashboards_variables.md

 Click **Save** to save the dashboard and the dashboard variable.

 To use a simple dashboard variable:
-1. Enter the string of text that you'd like to replace the dashboard variable with in a `ts()` query, for example: `ts(${Variable1})`

-To temporarily change the value of a simple variable:
-1. Access the dashboard's Variables section.
+1. Give the variable a value from the Variables section of the dashboard.
+  1. Edit the dashboard to make a permanent change.
-2. Click the value and replace the existing value with a new value.
+  2. Click the value in the dashboard's Variables section and replace the existing value for a temporary change.

-This change is temporary.
-You have to edit the variable to make a permanent change.
+2. In your query or queries, enter the string of text that you'd like to replace.

 <span id="list"></span>

 ## List Dashboard Variables

 A *list dashboard variable* maps a variable label to a list of labels and values.
+These variables allow users to set a list of values to choose from.

+For example:
-They allow users to set a list of values to choose from.
-For example, let's assume that sources located in Availability Zone 1 are production and Availability Zone 2 are development.
-Instead of requiring a user to change the text from `tag=az-1` to `tag=az-2`, you can set the labels to **Production** and **Development**.
-This allows users to view the data they are interested in without having to know the underlying information, such as source or metric names.
+1. Suppose that sources located in Availability Zone 1 are production and Availability Zone 2 are development.
+2. You can define a list variable `environment` with label **Datacenter** with options  **Production** and **Development**.
+3. Users can use the `{environment}` variable in queries, and pick **Production** or **Development**.
+Wavefront maps to the correct availability zone, and users don't have to know the underlying information.

 To create a list dashboard variable:
 1. Enter a variable name (case sensitive) and a label.
 We suggest keeping the variable name short.